-If the replacement A-Class server is used as a single independent unit, refer to Chapter 2, Stand-Alone A-Class Server Unpack and Install instructions.
+If the replacement A-Class server is used as a single independent unit, refer to the Chapter 2, "A-Class Server Installation," on page 21 subsection of the Stand-Alone A-Class Server Unpack and Install instructions.

-If the replacement server is to be re-installed in an HP-approved cabinet, refer to Chapter 2, Cabinet-Mounted A-Class Server System Unpack and Install instructions.
+If the replacement server is to be re-installed in an HP-approved cabinet, refer to the Chapter 2, "A-Class Server Installation," on page 21 subsection of the Cabinet-Mounted A-Class Server System Unpack and Install instructions.

-When the basic reinstallation procedures are complete, refer to Chapter 2 instructions to reconnect the replacement server to external devices and power.
+When the basic reinstallation procedures are complete, refer to the Chapter 2, "A-Class Server Installation," on page 21 instructions to reconnect the replacement server to external devices and power.
 This information is also found in the Cabinet-Mounted A-Class Server System Unpack and Install instructions.